Information for students and faculty

 Hygiene and infection protection regulations for face-to-face examinations

 - Exams are only carried out with personal attendance if no alternatives are possible.

-- When conducting attendance examinations, the guidelines for hygiene and infection protection measures for courses and working on campus must be observed.
+- When conducting attendance examinations, the University’s Hygiene and Protection Directive must be observed.
 Responsible behaviour by each individual and adherence by all to important rules are urgently required in order to protect your health and that of everyone else present.

 If students are unable to wear a mouth-and-nose cover during an attendance examination for medical reasons and can substantiate this with a medical certificate, they must please contact the Examination Office responsible immediately and in good time so that an individual solution can be found.

 The hygiene and infection protection measures of the University of Cologne must also be observed in cases where an individual solution is found, and everybody’s health must be protected.
 For example, when an exam is taken in a separate room, students must also wear a mask to protect the other people present.
 We ask for your understanding that arranging solutions for individual cases is complex and can require some time.

 - Contact tracing in the form of special traceability according to Section 2a of the Corona Protection Ordinance (CoronaSchVO NRW) must be ensured for every face-to-face examination.
 This is the case if, in addition to the recording of contact data, a seating plan is prepared documenting which candidate sat where.

 - All participants must maintain a minimum distance of 1.5 metres.
 This is ensured during the exam itself by removing chairs and tables.
 The seats that students may occupy are marked.
 All students are requested to occupy only the designated seats in the lecture theatres/seminar rooms and to make sure they always maintain the minimum safety distance before, during and after the examination.